P-p-H-d/c-stl-comparison/README.md

 with C++ STL used as the reference baseline.

-The used versions for the manual comparison are:
+The used versions for the manual comparison of the features are:

 COMPONENT      | VERSION
 ---------------|-----------------------------------------